 Annapolis has been named one of the top waterfront destinations in the country.
 Want to arrive in true style?
 Come by boat.
 Annapolis is located at 38 degrees, 58 minutes, 35 seconds north and 76 degrees, 28 minutes, and 46 seconds west.

 Annapolis welcomes boaters from near and far, with several desirable access points for mooring your boat and plentiful marine services.
 Choose to anchor in downtown Annapolis or Eastport, where the action is.
-Or, if you prefer, where it’s quieter.
 We’ve made it easy for you to choose where to dock by breaking down your options by locale.

 Check out Portbook for a more complete listing of Annapolis and Chesapeake Bay marinas that provide slips and services for recreational boaters.
 The Chesapeake Boater's Guide introduces paddlers and boaters to the best places to access America's first national water trail, the Captain John Smith Chesapeake National Historic Trail.

 Dozens of public and private yacht yards and marinas define the coastline of Annapolis and the Chesapeake Bay.
 Whether you choose to dock in Annapolis or follow our four rivers to ports in the Annapolis countryside, you'll find the services and supplies you need for the next leg of your journey.
 Bon, voyage!